 Adult attention-deficit hyperactivity disorder (ADHD) is a mental health disorder that includes a combination of persistent problems, such as difficulty paying attention, hyperactivity, and impulsive behavior.
 Untreated adult ADHD can lead to unstable relationships, poor work or school performance, low self-esteem, and other problems.

-You’re not alone, and there are ways you can prevent or alleviate symptoms of burnout so that you can take care of your emotional, mental, and physical well-being.
+You’re not alone, and there are ways you can prevent or alleviate symptoms of ADHD burnout so that you can take care of your emotional, mental, and physical well-being.
 If you’d like to speak with an ADHD-trained specialist from the comfort of your own home in 48 hours or less, take our free online ADHD assessment.

 ADHD Burnout Symptoms

 Fatigue is one of the most common symptoms associated with ADHD burnout – and yet it is an often overlooked mental health symptom in our modern work-oriented society.
 When you’re exhausted, other areas of your life can be impacted by your emotional and physical well-being.
 In addition to fatigue, you may experience the following:

 - Difficulty regulating your emotions